 I’ve been writing software since I was eleven years old, and as soon as I discovered it was something I could do, I was hooked.
 Before that, I liked to build electronic circuits in my room (yeah, I was a weird kid), but I found programming came more naturally, was at least as fun and intellectually stimulating, and I didn’t even have to bug my parents to take me to the store for more transistors.

 My interests in photography and computers came together when my family decided to produce a movie and asked me to be the Director of Photography.
-I was in charge of the camera, the audio equipment, everything else electrical, and data management (if you’re a filmmaking geek, we ended up with 20 hours of ProRes footage taking up 1.2TB!).
+I was in charge of the camera, the audio equipment, everything else electrical, and data management (we ended up with 20 hours of ProRes footage taking up 1.2TB!).
 I also tried my hand at editing the first trailer.
 If you want to learn more, check out the movie’s Facebook page, the teaser trailer I put together, the other more in-depth trailer, or even just go rent it on Vimeo!